AlonLabWIS/lifespan-heritability-analysis/README.md

 ## Research Context

 This repo investigates how extrinsic mortality affects estimates of lifespan heritability.
 Traditional twin studies often find heritability estimates around 20-30%, but this work shows that when extrinsic mortality is properly accounted for, the intrinsic heritability of human lifespan is approximately 50%.
-The analysis uses both the Saturating-Removal (SR) model and Makeham Gamma-Gompertz (MGG) model to demonstrate simulate different genetic groups with distinct lifespan distributions
+The analysis uses both the Saturating-Removal (SR) model and Makeham Gamma-Gompertz (MGG) model to simulate different genetic groups with distinct lifespan distributions

 ## Installation